Joshua Mbele apologises to Pastor Chakwera

 He also alleged that Mainja and Chakwera were irregularly awarded business opportunities by the Office of the President, Cabinet Parliament, Chancellor College, Malawi Prison and Ministry of Health.

-Following this, the head of state’s son through his lawyer Panji Chirwa dragged Mbele to court.
+Following this, the head of state’s son dragged Mbele to court.
 Initially, Chakwera demanded K270 million in damages but later he only demanded an apology and court costs.